Colorado Diabetes Prevention Program

 - Take the Risk Test using the Prediabetes Screening Widget at the bottom of the page.

 Find a Local Diabetes Prevention Program

 The American Diabetes Association Colorado is one of the first community-based organizations that will provide the Diabetes Prevention Program.
-Our initial program will be offered in Spanish with support from Kaiser Permanente.
 View a list of all Colorado Diabetes Prevention Programs, as well as the YMCA of Metro Denver Diabetes Prevention Program.